homeservicewhiz/homeservicewhiz/src/pages/about.md

         align: left
         type: feature
         image: /images/thoughtful-olive.jpeg
-      - title: Our pro arrive
+      - title: Our pro arrives
         subtitle: >-
           Our partner professional arrives at your location with all the tools and equipments required for the job